-- What's the scam?
+• What's the trick?

 - Fit it to the model:

-- Supporting info?

-- Supporting situational factors?
+- Supporting info/situational factors?

-- Background?

 - Pretext?

+- Social pressures?

 - Goal?

-- Social pressures?

 - How could it be prevented?

 Source: John Huggard's personal finance course at NC State

 Attacker and friend break into a secure telco datacenter for a selfguided tour.
 Is apprehended, pretends to be visiting engineer, the guard calls VP for the site in the middle of the night, attacker gets on and talks over her confused questions with "yes, I'm here as planned", hangs up before handing the phone back, and leaves before she can find the number to call back.